 “Imagine taking a bite from a giant overstuffed sandwich,” says Hafken.
 “Note the position of your head and lower jaw.
 First you would squeeze the sandwich a little to make it fit into your mouth well, then you would approach the sandwich with your lower jaw slightly under it.
 Finally, you would hook your lower jaw under the sandwich and clamp on with your upper jaw.
 This is how a baby takes the breast.
 It is important to squeeze your breast in the direction of your baby’s mouth; you wouldn’t try to bite into a sandwich with the bread perpendicular to your mouth because that would be impossible.”

 A baby who's latching deeply should have a mouth that resembles a fish's: open wide, with lips far apart and turned out and cheeks rounded.
 They should have both the nipple and most of the areola in their mouth.
 In a shallow latch, the baby's lips are turned inward and almost meet.
 You might also hear a smacking or clicking noise when the baby eats.

-In some cases, a medical condition such as tongue-tie may interfere with an infant's ability to nurse correctly.
+a medical condition such as tongue tie may interfere with an infant's ability to nurse correctly.
 If you've tried these fixes and your baby is still latching poorly, don't hesitate to get help.
-"Whenever a parent suspects a feeding issue they should contact their doctor and IBCLC breastfeeding professional for assistance," says Dr. Weiser.